THE WORLD AROUND

 MENTORSHIP & DESIGN ACADEMY

-25 talented individuals and small groups under the age of 25 will be paired with one of our renowned Design Champions—a distinguished group of architects, urbanists, and designers.
+Each of the talented individuals and groups will be paired with one of our renowned Design Champions—a distinguished group of architects, urbanists, and designers.
 Each mentee will benefit from at least three hour-long, one-on-one mentorship sessions, designed to help them enhance their projects, spark new ideas, and gain valuable insights from seasoned professionals.
 In addition to personalized mentorships, the cohort will participate in weekly ‘Design Academy’ sessions.

 MEET OUR DESIGN CHAMPIONS